opensourcesys/speechLogger/readme.md

 ### Starting and stopping logging

-This add-on has no gestures set by default.
-You have to define your own toggle gestures, under the NVDA Input Gestures Tools category.
+This add-on has two gestures set by default.
+You can change them in the NVDA Input Gestures Tools category.
 Look for "Toggles logging of local speech" and "Toggles logging of remote speech".
+* NVDA+Alt+L: start/stop logging of local speech.
+* NVDA+Shift+Alt+L: start/stop logging of remote speech.

 ### A note on remote speech logging

 This add-on is intended to work with the NVDA Remote add-on, for logging of remote speech.

 It is important to know, that it is not possible to start logging for remote sessions until you actually start one.
-There is no way too, for example, start logging, and have it wait, on stand-by, until a remote session starts, and begin logging at that time.
+There is no way to, for example, start logging, and have it wait, on stand-by, until a remote session starts, and begin logging at that time.

-However it currently appears from limited testing, that once started, logging will continue across remote sessions.
+However, once started, logging will continue across remote sessions.

+### Feedback

+A log rotation feature will be released in the next version.

+If you would like to suggest a feature or report a bug, please send me an email.

+As always, I appreciate hearing that my add-ons are useful, and what people are using them for.
+Please email any kind of feedback you have!